 My wedding journey started just as you’d expect.
 We got engaged.
 I got excited.
 I began planning my dream wedding.
 (Notice how I didn’t say ‘us or our’ ha)

 Like most girls, I already had a pretty good idea of what I wanted.
 Ceremony in the amazing Queen’s Hall at the State Library of Victoria.
-Reception in the stunning old world ballroom at the iconic Trades Hall (it’s not usually hired for weddings but has great family significance)!
+Reception in the stunning old-world ballroom at the iconic Trades Hall.
+Iit’s not usually hired for weddings but has great family significance)!

-As I began to get into all the planning, it became evident pretty quickly that my dream day was going to cost a pretty penny, almost seventy thousand of them to be exact – money we certainly did not have!
+As I began to get into all the planning, it became evident pretty quickly.
+My dream day was going to cost a pretty penny.
+Almost seventy thousand of them to be exact – money we certainly did not have!

 I remember going dress shopping with my mum and absolutely falling in love with a Lazaro dress.
 It was absolutely what I wanted and I would have paid anything to have it.
-That is until the lady told me how much it actually costs and unless I sold an organ on the black market, it was sadly well out of my price range.
+That is until the lady told me how much it actually costs.
+Unless I sold an organ on the black market, it was sadly well out of my price range.

-So as the numbers added up, it became obvious that my ‘dream’ day was out of the question and perhaps I needed to plan something much more within our budget!
+As the numbers added up, it became obvious that my ‘dream’ day was out of the question.
+I needed to plan something much more within our budget!

 We even threw around the idea of skipping an engagement party to try and justify spending more on our wedding.
-But it was only a few weeks away and we had already planned, booked and sent out invites for it so we cancelled it we would end up losing that money anyway.
+But it was only a few weeks away and we had already planned, booked and sent out invites for it.
+So if we cancelled it we would end up losing that money anyway.

-That’s when I made a passing joke to my then fiancé that we should just save ourselves the money and get married at our engagement party.
-We both had a laugh, but of course, it wasn’t actually possible (even though it actually could have been a great idea).
-But with so little time to plan it (I had no wedding dress at this point), it would be impossible to pull off.
+That’s when I made a passing joke to my then fiancé.
+We should just save ourselves the money and get married at our engagement party!
+We both had a laugh, but of course, it wasn’t actually possible.
+Even though it actually could have been a great idea.
+But with so little time to plan, it would be impossible to pull off.
+Keep in mind I had no wedding dress at this point!

-A few more days went past, and with this idea now burning in the back of my head and I began to think.
-If I couldn’t have the perfect wedding I wanted, then I didn’t really care – and being married to the love of my life was what was most important.
+A few more days went past, and with this idea now burning in the back of my head, I began to think.
+If I couldn’t have the perfect wedding I wanted, then I didn’t really care.
+And being married to the love of my life was what was most important.

 I also became resentful of the costs involved.
 Again, if I couldn’t have the ‘dream’, then I didn’t want to spend the money!
 It was all or nothing and to be honest, I was just over it.
 So that crazy idea of getting married at our engagement didn’t seem so crazy after all!

 With just a week before our engagement party, we told our parents we were planning on getting married the day of our engagement party.
 To no surprise, they were all totally on board with it.
-Seeing as we didn’t yet own a home and we’re still finding our feet financially, I think they were secretly happy we weren’t going to be spending tens of thousands on a wedding.
+We didn’t yet own a home and were still finding our feet financially.
+So I think they were secretly happy we weren’t going to be spending tens of thousands on a wedding.

-We invited our immediate family an wedding party, and everyone else was just going to be surprised at the engagement party.
+We told our immediate family and wedding party, and everyone else was just going to be surprised.

-People often ask me if I wished I had “proper” wedding, and I can honestly say we have now realised all the hype and commotion surrounding a wedding just wasn’t for us (See how I say ‘we’ now).
+People often ask me if I wished I had a “proper” wedding.
+And I can honestly say we have now realised all the hype and commotion surrounding a wedding just wasn’t for us.
+See how I say ‘we’ now.